YamilEzequiel/plugins-rfid-ionic/README.md

 Adds a listener for various RFID events.

 Available events:
-- 'tagFound': Emitted when a new tag is found
+- 'tagFound': Emitted when a new tag is found during regular reading
+- 'filteredTagFound': Emitted when a target tag is found during filtered reading
 - 'tagFoundInventory': Emitted when a new tag is found using the inventory callback
 - 'keyEvent': Emitted when any key is pressed/released
 - 'initSuccess': Emitted when the reader is successfully initialized